raylaxmidas/2020-2021-Summer-Research/README.md

 **Ray_LSTM** = Model which only uses a LSTM model to make pedestrain position predictions.
 Written by Raynil Laxmidas.

 **Ray_Random** = Model which uses a gaussian distribution to randomly select pedestrian speed and angle in order to make pedestrain position predictions.
 Written by Raynil Laxmidas.
+Note that this script was adapted from the "Ray_LSTM" model so makes many references to "LSTM" in variable names etc. however angle and speed prediction are purely created from generated from a gaussian distribution, not the LSTM model.

 **M01_LSTM_MK** = Script used to make the LSTM Model.
 Written by Dr Minh Kieu.